Last updated: 28/05/2007

 The first room (chamber F), oriented south-west/north-east, is 4.70m long by 2.05m wide.
 The summit of its arched ceiling reaches a height of 2m.
 Into the south wall is dug a niche (annexe) which occupies the whole length of the wall.
 In the north-west corner, is a descent of four steps permitting access to a second room (chamber G).
 Although not at right-angles to chamber F, this chamber is still not aligned exactly south to north, more south-south-east/north-north-west.
 Its dimensions are: length 4.85m and width 2.30m.
 Its arched ceiling reaches a height of 2.17m.

-The cross-sectional view better shows the underground arrangement.
+The better shows the underground arrangement.

 Dug into the rock, the two rooms constituting the burial chamber of Inerkhau were however faced with mud bricks, these were then covered with a coating of silt mixed with a yellow pulverised powder which settles after the rains and which was used as binder.
 This was then whitewashed with a top coat of plaster.
 Finally the representations were applied in a mixture of colours on the typical yellow background of the time.